Sisters, a teacher, newlyweds: A look at limo crash victims | WTOP

-SCHOHARIE, N.Y.
-(AP) — A weightlifter with a heart of gold.
+A weightlifter with a heart of gold.
 A teacher who wanted better lives for her students.
 Newlyweds who held the world in their hands.
-They are among the 20 people who…
+They are among the 20 people who died in Saturday's limousine crash in upstate New York.

 SCHOHARIE, N.Y.
 (AP) — A weightlifter with a heart of gold.
 A teacher who wanted better lives for her students.
 Newlyweds who held the world in their hands.
 They are among the 20 people who died in Saturday’s limousine crash in upstate New York.
 The group included four sisters, two brothers and several longtime friends who had gathered to celebrate a birthday party.